MIPT-Oulu/3DHistoGrading/README.md

 This software is distributed under the MIT License.
 This software and the pretrained models can be used only for research purposes.

 ## Citation
-If you use the software or the source code in your work, please cite our paper:
+If you use the software or the source code in your work, please cite [our paper.](https://doi.org/10.1016/j.joca.2020.05.002)

 ```
 @article {Rytky713800,
 		title = {Automating Three-dimensional Osteoarthritis Histopathological Grading of Human Osteochondral Tissue using Machine Learning on Contrast-Enhanced Micro-Computed Tomography},
  author = {Rytky, S.J.O. and Tiulpin, A. and Frondelius, T. and Finnil{\"a}, M.A.J. and Karhula, S.S. and Leino, J. and Pritzker, K.P.H. and Valkealahti, M. and Lehenkari, P. and Joukainen, A. and Kr{\"o}ger, H. and Nieminen, H.J. and Saarakkala, S.},
- journal = {bioRxiv}
+ journal = {Osteoarthritis and Cartilage}
- year = {2019},
+ year = {2020},
 }
 ```